HL7/cancer-reporting/input/pagecontent/StructureDefinition-us-pathology-exchange-bundle-intro.md

 Note - US Core profiles are expected for Encounter, Organization, Patient, Practitioner, and Procedure, when such information is known to the source LIS.
-Observations are expected to conform to IHE SDC/eCP Observation profile.
+Observations are expected to conform to [IHE SDC/eCP on FHIR Observation Profile](http://hl7.org/fhir/uv/ihe-sdc-ecc/StructureDefinition-ihe-sdc-ecc-Observation.html)".